-Putting carpets inside your home is a great way to keep your frenchie warm from the cold floors.
+Putting carpets inside your home is a great way to keep your French Bulldog warm from the cold floors.
 My Frenchies Muffin and Teddy play a game we like to call “the floor is ice”, where they run from carpet to carpet to avoid the cold floors!

 Provide warm bedding and blankets for your dog.
 Put their bedding away from cold floors and drafts by raising their bed, allowing them on the couch and putting their bed in a warm spot in the house, away from windows and doors.